os-guy-original/Serial-Design-V/README.md

 # HyprGraphite
-A modern and elegant Hyprland configuration for **Your Operating System**.
+A modern and elegant Hyprland configuration for **Arch Linux**.

 > **Note:** This project is a work in progress.
 Please report any bugs you find.

 ## ⚠️ Important Note

-Debian/Ubuntu installation is currently not supported.
-We can't build the hyprland dependencies due to C++ errors.
-Please consider using Arch Linux or Fedora for now.
+This project now exclusively supports Arch Linux and its derivatives.
+Support for Fedora and other distributions has been removed due to package management complexity and maintenance challenges.

 ## Quick Start